YashwanthKamireddi/Context-Aware-Music-Recommendation-System/reports/ml_case_study_report.md

 ## 13. Conclusion

-The Vibe-Sync system satisfies the full ML life-cycle expected for a university case study: clearly defined objectives, rigorous data cleaning, deterministic yet meaningful label creation, high-performing LightGBM models, verifiable evaluation metrics, and a fully functioning deployment stack.
-Real-time inference tests and offline metrics confirm the models are genuine, performant, and ready for live demonstrations.
+The Vibe-Sync system satisfies the full ML life-cycle expected for a university case study: clearly defined objectives, rigorous data cleaning, configuration-driven label creation with metadata safeguards, high-performing Random Forest models, verifiable evaluation metrics, and a fully functioning deployment stack.
+Real-time inference tests and manual QA confirm the models are genuine, performant, and ready for live demonstrations while staying transparent about the limitations of rule-derived labels.